 Rating Brief justification Content Actual content meets FP: 3 The content goes some way to meet the FP tender tender specifications IP: 2 specifications but does not meet the IP tender specifications Usefulness/relevance of FP:3 Modules 1 to 3 of the manual are not relevant to either content IP:2 FP or IP teachers' needs.
 Module 4, and in particular the handbooks, are useful for FP teachers but somewhat less useful for IP teachers.
-Clarity and accuracy of 4 The clarity and accuracy of the manual is reasonable.
-The content clarity and accuracy of the handbooks is excellent.
+Clarity and accuracy of content 4 The clarity and accuracy of the manual is reasonable.
+The clarity and accuracy of the handbooks is excellent.
 Level of content is FP: 3 For FP teachers, the level of content in both the manual appropriate IP: 2 and the handbooks is appropriate.
 For IP teachers, the level of neither the manual nor the handbooks is appropriate.
 Content is gender FP: 5 There are plenty of relevant examples for FP teachers; sensitive and uses IP: 3 less so for IP teachers.
-There are no photographs of male contextually relevant teachers in the handbooks. examples.
-Instructional Content is logically 4.5 The sequencing of the manual is good; the sequencing of Design sequenced the handbooks is excellent.
-Content is coherent 3 The coherence of the manual is acceptable.
+There are no photographs of male contextually relevant 5 teachers in the handbooks. examples. teachers in the nanabooks.
+Instructional Content is logically 4.5 The sequencing of the manual is good; the sequencing of Design sequenced 4.5 the handbooks is excellent.
+Design Content is coherent 3 Content is conerent 3 The coherence of the manual is acceptable.
 The coherence of the handbooks is excellent, but it is undermined by the fact that the introductory handbook is not used.
 Support material is all- 4 The support material is all inclusive, though it would be inclusive enriched by the addition of practical resources and 'Reading in the Early Grades' (South Africa 2008).
 Provides for extension of 3 There is a list of references and further reading in the learning Introductory handbook, which is not referred to in the manual.
 The handbooks are a rich resource for learning.
-Time Appropriate allocation of 1 Too much time is allocated to the content in Modules 1 allocations time amongst different to 3, and not enough to the content in Module 4. topics - Pace is appropriate 2 It is difficult to evaluate this since there is no explicit - reference to time in the manual.
-Use of time is maximized 2 Because of the poor allocation of time, the use of time is A not maximised.
+Time Appropriate allocation of 1 Too much time is allocated to the content in Modules 1 allocations time amongst different to 3, and not enough to the content in Module 4. topics Pace is appropriate 2 It is difficult to evaluate this since there is no explicit reference to time in the manual.
+Use of time is maximized 2 Because of the poor allocation of time, the use of time is not maximised.
 Approach to Appropriate learning 2 Although the approach in the handbooks is excellent, Teaching approach good use is not made of them.
-The approach of the dilu Dromotos activo loarning 2 Active learning is promoted to some extent Learning Promotes active-learning 3 There are very few expertupities for reflection rollastion 2 There are very lew opportunities for reflection.
-2 There are a lot of activities but they are not always The use of activities 5 nurposoful and well articulated Thouso of 1 There are no accignments or accossments accimponte /accoccmente L L There are no assignments or assessments.
-Editing and Assignments/assessments The manual has been well edited, there are a few 4.5 accasions where the language is not clear.
-The quality of lay-Out aditing in the handbooks is excellent 1 1 כמונווא ווו נוופ וומוימסטטא וז פאנפוופוונ.
+The approach of the and manual is not appropriate for FP and IP teachers.
+Learning Promotes active-learning 3 Active learning is promoted to some extent.
+Provides opportunities for 2 There are very few opportunities for reflection. reflection The use of activities 3 There are a lot of activities but they are not always purposeful and well articulated.
+The use of 1 There are no assignments or assessments.
+1 There are no assignments or assessments.
+Editing and assignments/assessments Editing and lay-out 4.5 There are no assignments or assessments.
+The manual has been well edited; there are a few occasions where the language is not clear.
+The quality of

-The use of 4 Adequate for the manual; excellent for the handbooks. supporting text and The handbooks have the appearance of commercial graphics publications.
+The use of 4 Adequate for the manual; excellent for the handbooks. supporting g text and The handbooks have the appearance of commercial graphics publications.